ice-HoTF/DZL-SteamDeck/DZL/README.md

    bash /home/$USER/DZL/DZL.sh
 \
 \
-4: Run DZL from Application Shortcut (Shortcuts/StartMenu/Launcher)
+4: Run DZL from the Application Shortcut and add it to Steam as a Non-Steam game.
 \
 \
 \